 If you need an MRI or a CT scan, it's important to know that costs can vary quite a bit depending on where you go to receive the service.
 Sometimes the differences are significant - anywhere from \$300 to \$3,000 - but a higher price does not guarantee higher quality.
-If your benefits plan requires you to pay a portion of this cost (like a deductible or coinsurance), where you go can make a very big difference to your wallet.
+Your benefits require you to pay a portion of the cost (through deductible and coinsurance), so where you go can make a very big difference to your wallet.
 AIM does the research and makes it available to help you find the right location for your MRI or CT scan.
 Here's how the program works:

-- > Your doctor refers you to a radiology provider for an MRI or CT scan. - > AIM works with your doctor to help make sure that you are receiving the right test using evidence-based guidelines. - > AIM also reviews the referral to see if there are other providers in your area that are high quality but have a lower price than the referred one.

-- If AIM finds another provider that meets the quality and price criteria, AIM will give you a call to let you know. - > You can choose which radiology provider you wish to perform the service.
+- > Your doctor refers you to a radiology provider for an MRI or CT scan. - > AIM works with your doctor to help make sure that you are receiving the right test using evidencebased guidelines. - > AIM also reviews the referral to see if there are other providers in your area that are high quality but have a lower price than the referred one. - If AIM finds another provider that meets the quality and price criteria, AIM will give you a call to let you know. - > You can choose which radiology provider you wish to perform the service.
 AIM will even help you schedule an appointment with the new provider.